Extra

 >>> Other Mods

->>> DIY
+>>> DAY

 The pushbutton (tactile) switches of the TR-606 are open to dust.
 With months and years of use, the dust compacts in the contact area, leading to erratic behaviour.
 I replace the original ALPS switches with a functionally similar tact switch, made by Omron.
 The Omron switches are sealed against dust and liquids.
 I expect they will last for decades.

-unless they are these sealed Omron switches, or the sealed ALPS switches.
+The switches should always be replaced, even if fresh switches have just been installed – unless they are these sealed Omron switches, or the sealed ALPS switches.
 Ordinary unsealed ALPS switches will not last very long.
 I don't install the sealed ALPS switches because I do not like their feel.
 See: ../dfish/tact-switches/ .

 This is functionally identical to the 32 bank system described for the Devil Fish here.